 Clean Zone, Talking to Neighbor, Out of Seat, Inappropriate Use of Seating, and Trips to Backpack.

 If you are interested in implementing a Classroom Economy, we have some fun tips for you!
 In our classroom, we have two Police Officers and two Bankers.
 We love theme, so we set them up with some fun accessories!
-We got the $$ glasses, blinged-out necklace and aviator glasses from the Dollar Tree.
+We purchased $$ glasses, blinged-out necklace and aviator glasses from the Dollar Tree.
 A student brought in the doughnut accessory, so I’m not quite sure where that came from.
 By the way, when she brought the doughnut in, we never laughed so hard!
-This student gets us!!!!
-We have found that the only way to store/use money in the classroom is by using a cash drawer.
-We found this on Amazon.
+She totally gets us!!!!
+We have found that the only way to store/use money in the classroom is by using a cash drawer, which we found on Amazon.
 We created our money to fit perfectly!

 Our Classroom Economy Bundle is completely editable!

-We love putting the students in charge and having them run the classroom.
+We enjoy putting our students in charge whenever it is possible.
+They should be the ones running the room!
 Our Police Officers collect fine and our Bankers pass out rewards.
 We also open our bank every Friday for students to make change, etc…

 Your students will have counting money MASTERED!
 This is a life skill that they are getting and they don’t even realize it!

-Welcome to the first post of a three part blog post series!
+Welcome to the first post of a two part blog post series on Flexible Seating!

-We are so excited to share our Flexible Seating classroom with you!
+We want to share our Flexible Seating classroom with you!

 We are telling you…